Miracles in December: Release

-On December 4, 2013 both versions of the videos were announced, at 8:00pm (KST) and were released on video-sharing websites.
+On 4 December 2013, both versions of the videos were announced, at 8:00pm (KST) and were released on video-sharing websites.
 The music video was directed by Jo Soo-hyun, and was filmed in November in Paju, Gyeonggi in a study in Ilsan.

-On December 5, Exo held their debut performances from the album with "Miracles in December" on Mnet's M Countdown stage.; and the song was made available for download as digital single.

-On December 9, 2013 the EP Miracles in December was released.

-On December 19 The group staged the Korean version of "Christmas Day" (Simplified Chinese: 耶诞节) on M Countdown.
+On 5 December, Exo held their debut performances from the album with "Miracles in December" on Mnet's M Countdown stage.; and the song was made available for download as digital single.
+On 9 December 2013, the EP Miracles in December was released.
+On 19 December, the group staged the Korean version of "Christmas Day" (Simplified Chinese: 耶诞节) on M Countdown.
 Performances featured all twelve members of Exo with accompanying choreography produced by Tony Testa and Greg Hwang.

-The EP finished at numbers 1 and 2 both weekly and monthly on the Gaon Albums Chart, for the Korean and Mandarin versions, respectively.
-The "Miracles in December" single (Korean version) reached number 2 on Gaon's Weekly Digital Singles Chart and number 3 on Billboard's Korea K-Pop Hot 100.
-The Mandarin version of the song was number 47 on the Gaon chart, but topped the Gaon International Singles Chart.
-It also went to number 7 on China's Baidu charts.
-"Christmas Day"'s Korean edition reached number 5 and 38 on the Gaon and K-Pop Hot 100 weekly charts, respectively, and the Mandarin edition reached number 10 on Baidu's charts.